The day Prosper rushed his 3-year-old son, Pierre, to the nearest health center, he wondered if he would survive.

-UNICEF is the global leader in RUTF procurement, purchasing and distributing 80 percent of the world's supply.
-UNICEF works with manufacturers to increase supplies of the product and keep prices down.
-One carton of RUTF contains 150 packets, enough for one six- to eight-week course of treatment to restore the health of a severely malnourished child.
+Each RUTF packet comes ready to use and is easy for a parent or other caregiver to administer, no training required.
+One carton of Ready-to-Use Therapeutic Food contains 150 packets, enough for one six- to eight-week course of treatment to restore the health of a severely malnourished child.

 Malnutrition is a silent threat to millions of children.
 The damage it does can be irreversible, robbing children of their mental and physical potential.